ajhall/ptt-lab-aspnet-docker/lab-exercise-bonus-06.md

 ## The Dockerfile

 A Dockerfile is a set of instructions to prepare a Docker image.
-It starts from a base, follows a set of commands, and then takes a snapshot of the environment after the commands are run.
-The result of this process is the Docker image.
-When you run an image, it "wakes up" the snapshot, turns it into a container, and starts running.
+It starts from a base image, follows a set of commands, and then takes a snapshot of the environment after the commands are run.
+The result of this process is the **Docker image**.

+When you run a Docker image, it "wakes up" the snapshot, turns it into a **container**, and starts running.

 To build a Docker image for your app, you'll want to: